othiym23/node-continuation-local-storage/README.md

 * return: `value`

 Set a value on the current continuation context.
+Must be set within an active continuation chain started with `namespace.run()` or `namespace.bind()`.

 ### namespace.get(key)